Oracle Cloud LLMs: 44% Better Price-Performance

 Allow group ml-engineers to manage model-deployments in compartment production

-Federation with enterprise identity providers.
-SAML 2.0 and OAuth 2.0 support.
-Integrate with Active Directory, Okta, or Azure AD.
+Federation with enterprise identity providers works out of the box through SAML 2.0 and OAuth 2.0, so you can integrate Active Directory, Okta, or Azure AD directly.

-MFA enforces strong authentication.
-Hardware tokens or mobile app TOTP.
-Required for privileged operations.
+MFA enforces strong authentication for privileged operations, using either hardware tokens or a mobile app TOTP.

 Network Isolation

-Virtual Cloud Networks (VCNs) isolate workloads.
-Private subnets prevent internet access.
-Bastion hosts control administrative access.
+Virtual Cloud Networks isolate workloads behind private subnets with no internet access, and bastion hosts control administrative access into them.

-Security Lists and Network Security Groups act as firewalls.
-Define allowed traffic explicitly.
-Deny everything else by default.
+Security Lists and Network Security Groups act as firewalls: you define allowed traffic explicitly, and everything else gets denied by default.

-FastConnect provides dedicated network connection from on-premises to OCI.
-Bypasses public internet entirely.
-Meets compliance requirements for regulated data.
+FastConnect provides a dedicated network connection from on-premises to OCI that bypasses the public internet entirely, meeting compliance requirements for regulated data.

 Data Encryption

-All data encrypts at rest by default.
-OCI-managed keys work automatically.
-Zero configuration required.
+All data encrypts at rest by default using OCI-managed keys, with zero configuration required.

-Customer-managed keys via OCI Vault provide complete control.
-You create and rotate encryption keys.
-OCI uses your keys for encryption.
-You can revoke access anytime.
+Customer-managed keys through OCI Vault hand you complete control: you create and rotate the keys, OCI uses them for encryption, and you can revoke access at any time.

-Hardware Security Modules (HSMs) store sensitive keys.
-FIPS 140-2 Level 3 certified.
-Meets strictest compliance requirements.
+Hardware Security Modules store the most sensitive keys and carry FIPS 140-2 Level 3 certification, meeting the strictest compliance requirements.

 Monitoring and Management